ignite/cli/docs/kb/denom.md

 A denom is the name of a token that can be used for all purposes with Starport and in the Cosmos SDK.

-You can set an arbitrary number of denoms before starting your blockchain in the config.yml file at the root of the repository.
+In Starport, you can set an arbitrary number of denoms before starting your blockchain in the `config.yml` file at the root of the repository.

-Most example denoms take the format of `token` or `stake`.
+Mostly, example denoms take the format of `token` or `stake`.

 ## How is the denom used